“Old grandeur meets urban sophistication at this brand-new revival of an elegant coaching inn, located in Thomas Hardy’s hometown”

 - Vegetarian menu

 - Go for a leisurely stroll around pretty Dorchester, with its boutique shops, quaint tea rooms, two cinemas and Iron Age hillfort.
-There are lovely trails along the River Frome, and the Borough Gardens – a classic example of a Victorian pleasure garden – makes a fine spot for a picnic.
+There are lovely trails along the River Frome, and the Borough Gardens – a classic example of a Victorian pleasure garden – make a fine spot for a picnic.

 - Discover all things Thomas Hardy.
 Visit his Cottage and his home at Max Gate, following the National Trust trail between the two as you walk in his footsteps.